brandonyan5/bootcamp_proj/README.md

 ## Structure of Repo
-Main code for the backend, which handles the requests and interacting with the MySQL database, is located in index.js Code for front end HTML and user inferface is located in the views folder.
+Main code for the backend, which handles the requests and interacting with the MySQL database, is located in index.js Code for front end and user inferface is located in the views folder.
+This files interact with the index.js file Code for CSS is located in public/css folder

-Code for CSS is located in public/css folder
+## Setup/Getting Started

-## Setting up the MySQL database
+### Setting up the MySQL database

 Download and install MySQL (brew install mysql) for Mac